mutasim77/Software-Testing-Notes/README.md

 - Software Testing Metrics are essential indicators of the efficiency and effectiveness of software testing processes.
 - Don’t forget about visualization.
 - Test Summary Report — one of the critical instruments to show customers what we are doing.

+# Software development methodologies 💫

+## Software Development Life Cycle(SDLC) 📑
+A software development lifecycle model defines how different development phases and types of activities performed within this process relate to each other, both logically and chronologically
+- Each phase of a SDLC is followed by a formal review which helps to optimally control the management of it
+- It ensures that all the stakeholders are aware of the project’s state and its planning
+- Provides a plan for management and lowers project risk
+- Delivers high-quality software applications in line with the client’s expectations

+## Testing in SDLC 👒
+In any software development lifecycle model, there are several characteristics of good testing:
+- For every development activity, there is a corresponding test activity
+- Each test level has test objectives specific to that level
+- Testers participate in discussions to define and refine requirements and design, and are involved in reviewing work products (e.g., requirements, design, user stories, etc.) as soon as drafts are available
+- No matter which software development lifecycle model is chosen, test activities should start in the early stages of the lifecycle, adhering to the testing principle of early testing.

+## Sequential Models ✨
+**What it means**: Following a step-by-step approach in software development, where each phase is completed before moving to the next.
+**Example**: Waterfall model - Planning, then coding, testing, and so on.

+### Waterfall Model 🥷🏻
+A sequential development model that describes the software development process as a linear, sequential flow of activities.
+This means that any phase in the development process should begin when the previous phase is complete.
+In the Waterfall model, the development activities (e.g., requirements analysis, design, coding, testing) are completed one after another.
+In this model, test activities only occur after all other development activities have been completed.

+### V-model 💎
+Unlike the Waterfall model, the V-model integrates test processes throughout the development process, implementing the principle of early testing.
+Furthermore, the V-model includes test levels associated with each corresponding development phase, which further supports early testing.
+In this model, the execution of tests associated with each test level proceeds sequentially, but in some cases overlapping occurs.

+## Iterative and Incremental 🦋
+**What it means**: Developing software in smaller parts, improving and adding features in cycles.
+**Example**: Agile development - Releasing a basic version, then enhancing and adding features in regular iterations.

+## Lean 🪄
+**What it means**: Focusing on efficiency, minimizing waste, and delivering value without unnecessary steps.
+**Example**: Lean software development - Streamlining processes, eliminating non-essential tasks to deliver a streamlined product.

+## Key Takeaways 🔐
+- The software development life cycle is an important process for any software development project.
+It helps create high-quality products, manage time and resources, and track progress more accurately.
+- There are different SDLC models: sequential, iterative, incremental, lean, etc.
+- It must be selected and adapted to the context of the project and product characteristics - project goal, the type of product being developed, business priorities, project risks, etc.